home-assistant/home-assistant.io/source/_integrations/balboa.markdown

 ha_config_flow: true
 ---

-This integration adds "local push" support for [Balboa](http://www.balboawatergroup.com/) Spa WiFi Modules to be used within Home Assistant.
+This integration adds support for [Balboa](http://www.balboawatergroup.com/) Spa WiFi Modules to be used within Home Assistant.

 There is currently support for the following device types within Home Assistant: